 Reminder About How To Select The Right Daycare Facility

-Remember, when you are selecting a daycare facility, there are things that at a minimum you are entitled to see, do, and receive.
+Remember, when you are selecting a daycare facility, there are things that at a minimum, you are entitled to see, do, and receive.
 Knowing what you are entitled to is just step one in the process of selecting the right daycare facility for your child.
-If you ever feel like your daycare facility is not complying with the law, make sure to contact Texas Department of Family and Protective Services (DFPS).
+If you ever feel like your daycare facility is not complying with the law, make sure to contact the Texas Department of Family and Protective Services (DFPS).
 They regulate child-care facilities and are charged with the responsibility of investigating your claims.

 Check out our article, "Why Is The Texas Department of Family and Protective Services At My House" to understand what happens after reporting an incident at a daycare.

 How Can We Serve You?